 Katy Moran, 'Joe's in Town', 2012, acrylic, paper, leather and collage on board, 55.2 x 87.6 cm.
 Collection of Walker Art Center, Minneopolis, Justin Smith Purchase Fund 2013.

 Katy Moran, 'Beautiful Man', 2013, collage, acrylic and frame on board, 64.4 x 45.2 cm.
 Collection Scott and Cissy Wolfe

-Parasol unit foundation for contemporary art is delighted to present a solo exhibition devoted to the work of Japanese artist Shinro Ohtake, from 12 October to 12 December 2014.
+Parasol unit foundation for contemporary art is delighted to present a solo exhibition of paintings by the London-based painter Katy Moran.

 Although Katy Moran’s gestural and highly evocative paintings may appear to be abstract, the artist herself is invariably concerned with the figurative.
 For her, ideas arise out of the process of painting.
 She works with the paint, consciously and subconsciously preserving and rejecting marks until she sees they are alive with the energy and power that she considers right.
 To lose attachment to any figurative referent that may have appeared too soon in the process, she will often turn a canvas and work on it from different perspectives, painting until every part of it works.
 In this way, she achieves an easy fluidity across the surface that looks as if it were always meant to be just so.
 Moran remains constantly alert to the unconscious opportunities of chance and time, which she tempers with conscious control, skill and knowledge to make paintings that are intensely and richly powerful.